-The easiest and most reliable way to find your Zotero data is by clicking the “Show Data Directory” button in the Advanced tab of the Zotero preferences.
+The easiest and most reliable way to find your Zotero data is by clicking the “Show Data Directory” button in the Advanced tab of the Zotero settings.
 This will reveal the folder on your computer that contains your Zotero database and attachment files.

 macOS | /Users/<username>/Zotero |